Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 function Placeholder(text::String)
     out = Placeholder(
-        Label("<tt>" * text * "</tt>")
+        Label("<tt>" * text * "</tt>"),
-        Separator()
-        Overlay()
-        Frame()
+        Separator(),
+        Overlay(),
+        Frame(),
         AspectFrame(1.0)
     )

     set_child!(out.overlay, out.separator)
-    add_overlay(out.ovleray, out.label; include_in_measurement = true)
+    add_overlay!(out.overlay, out.label; include_in_measurement = true)
-    set_child!(frame, overlay)
-    set_child!(aspect_frame, frame)
+    set_child!(out.frame, out.overlay)
+    set_child!(out.aspect_frame, out.frame)
     return out
 end

+mousetrap.get_top_level_widget(x::Placeholder) = x.aspect_frame

 main() do app::Application
     window = Window(app)
-    set_child!(window, Placeholder("TEST")
+    set_child!(window, Placeholder("TEST"))
     present!(window)
 end
 ```

 ![](../assets/compound_widget_complete.png)

 Now that `Placeholder` is a proper widget, all of mousetraps functions, including all widget signals, have become avaialable to use.
+We need to keep in mind that these functions will modify the top-level widget, so only signals of the top-level widget are available to compound widgets.

 Using this technique, we can build an application piece by piece.
-A compound widget itself can be made up of multiple other compound widgets, an in some way the entire application itself is just one giant compound widget, with the `Window` as the top-level widget.
+A compound widget itself can be made up of multiple other compound widgets.
+In some way the entire application itself is just one giant compound widget, with a `Window` as the top-level.

-Of course, we are only able to interact with the compound widget by interacting with each of its components, which is fairly limiting.
-In the next chapter, we will change this.
+We are only able to interact with the compound widget by interacting with each of its components, which works but is fairly limiting.
+In the next chapter, this will change.
 By learning about **event handling**, we will be able to react to any kind of user-interaction, giving us the last tool needed to create an application that isn't just a collection of pre-made widgets, but something we have built ourself.